elbereth/DragonUnPACKer/DragonUnPACKer/docs/core/source/README.txt

-Dragon UnPACKer 5.6.1 "Exedra-Benton" Source Code               MPL open source by Alexande "Elbereth" Devilliers                                    05/04/2011
+Dragon UnPACKer 5.7.0 Beta Source Code                          MPL open source by Alexande "Elbereth" Devilliers                                    20/02/2013
 ===============================================================================

 This source code can be used and modified if following the Mozilla Public